patelneesarg/chariotpaymentfrontend/README.md

 ## Usage
 Payments scheduled within 24 hours are highlighted in the table.
-The frontend allows filtering by recipient and all payments after the scheduled date.
+The frontend allows filtering by recipient and all payments after the date provided.